Miss Madison

 Miss Madison is an H1 Unlimited hydroplane team.
-It is the only community-owned unlimited hydroplane in the world.
+It is the only community-owned Unlimited hydroplane in the world.
 It is based out of Madison, Indiana, a small town of 12,000 residents on the Ohio River which annually hosts the Madison Regatta.
 The story of the boat and city are the subject of the 2001 film Madison.

-Since late of the 2019 season, they field two boats, the U-6 Miss HomeStreet, and the other the U-91 Miss Goodman Real Estate.
+Traditionally running under the U-6 banner, for 2024 they will field a new boat for the 2024 season, U-91 Miss Goodman Real Estate.
+The number refers to the 1991 founding of the sponsor..

 History

 The team was started in 1960 when industrialist Samuel F. Dupont donated one of his hydroplanes to the town in 1961 to be run in the American Power Boat Association races.
 The town's boat is registered as "U-6" (for APBA Unlimited class, #6) in high-points unlimited hydroplane racing since 1961, which makes them the longest-running team in the sport, although the team will change numbers if required by H1 Unlimited regulations that state the defending national champion use the U-1 designation.
 Through 2008 the U-6 team has used only 7 different hulls, although number 6 was used for only one race in 1988 when the new 5th Miss Madison hull crashed at San Diego in 1988.
 The Miss Madison team leased the U-3 Risley's hull from owners Ed Cooper, Sr., and Ed Cooper, Jr., for the final race of the year in Las Vegas.
 The U-3 was officially the U-6 Miss Madison at this one event.
 The 2nd-to-last hull was built in 1988 by Ron Jones Marine in Seattle, Washington.
 The hull was first used as a piston-engined boat powered by a V-12 Allison aircraft engine.
 It was later redesigned for a Lycoming turbine engine, the same type of engine used in the Chinook helicopters.
 The championship winning U-1 Miss HomeStreet sponsored racing hull was built in 2007 for the H1 Unlimited hydroplane series.
 A new U-6 debuted in 2018.
 It was originally built in 2003 but was never completed following Bernie Little's death.
 That hull was acquired by HomeStreet in 2017 and debuted at the end of the 2018 season.
 During the 2019 season, the team ran two boats, with the 2007 hull as the U-1918 (for sponsor Oberto Specialty Meats' founding year) and the 2018 hull as the U-6.
 The second hull was renamed after a sponsorship and management deal, it is now known as the U-91 Miss Goodman Real Estate.
+The two hulls were raced until 2023.

+For 2024, one hull will be raced (the 2018 boat) and will carry U-91 (1991 founding year) of Goodman Real Estate.